Scotland look to 'put things right' in Finland

 Scotland 'in a good place'

-With eight goals scored and none conceded in recent wins over Australia, Costa Rica and Northern Ireland, manager Martinez Losa says his side are getting closer to the standard that he wants before the competitive games begin again.
+With eight goals scored and none conceded in recent wins over Australia, Costa Rica and Northern Ireland, manager Martinez Losa says his side are getting closer to the standard he wants before the competitive games begin again.

 He said: "I'd say the players are responding fantastically.
 The atmosphere is good, and we are in a good position now.